prebid/prebid.github.io/dev-docs/bidders/cleanmedia.md

 |-------------------|----------|---------------------------------------------------------------|----------------------|----------|
 | `supplyPartnerId` | required | ID of the supply partner | `'12345'`            | `string` |

-Gambid is an aliased bidder for Gamoshi
+CleanMedia is an aliased bidder for Gamoshi